etnt/chess-board/README.md

 1. Go to [p5js.org](https://editor.p5js.org/)
 2. Create a new sketch
 3. Replace the contents of the `sketch.js` file in the p5.js Web Editor with the contents of the `sketch.js` file from this project
-4. Create a new file called `chessboard.js` and copy the contents of the `chessboard.js` file from this project into it
+4. Upload the files `chessboard.js` and `index.html` from this project to the p5.js Web Editor
 5. In the p5.js Web Editor, upload the files for each of the chess piece images (e.g., `white_pawn.png`, `dark_knight.png`, etc.) from this project
 6. Click the "Run" button in the p5.js Web Editor to start the sketch